catemgn/delhi_post_tra/README.md

 Code for the simulations and analysis of the paper
-C. Mogno et al : "The role of the on-road transport sector and sub-sectors on PM2.5 pollution over Delhi during the post-monsoon season."
+C. Mogno et al., Road transport impact on PM2.5 pollution over Delhi during the post-monsoon season, Atmospheric Environment X, 2023.